bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 % The highest ranking members of their society are the sovereigns and elder sovereigns, who are tsaneks that reached their final stage of development.
 % The former are huge mobile tsaneks that take root in strategic positions in Drejek to establish their complex communication network.
-% The latter are the eldest in the tribe, and merge with Tekatsae itself.
+% The latter are the eldest in the tribe, and merge with Tek itself.
 % They directly speak to the tree, communicating its wishes to the sovereigns and shamans via their root network.

 Also known as tsaneks in the naenk tongue, the fungal kin is a species of intelligent fungi creature that inhabit swamps, forests, and caverns.
-They are commonly seen in the jungle of Drejek, as members of the tribes near the tekatsae tree.
+They are commonly seen in the jungle of Drejek, as members of the tribes near the Tek tree.
 Like the naenks, tsaneks grow from the tree itself, starting out as small russet-colored fungi in the tree's base and exposed roots, until they're able to grow legs and emerge.
 Unlike the naenks, the fungal kin are capable of reproducing by themselves, and it's very common to find independent tsanek communities in the darker reaches of Yuadrem.